chinmaya-n/ML_LinearRegression/README.txt

 		train_valid.dat is the aggregate of training and validation data sets into a single file "Result: Plots graph for M vs ERMS" -> M_vs_ERMS_NoReg.r

-Use LinearRegressionWithRegularization.java to plot the graphs for ln lambda vs ERMS.
+Use "LinearRegressionWithRegularization.java" to plot the graphs for ln lambda vs ERMS.
 For M = 9.

 	3)  Find Best lambda by testing on validation data & training on training data